 Adjoa Andoh is directing and starring in the first major production of Richard II with a company entirely made up of women of colour.
-Here she tells Greg Morrison about why now is the right time for this production.
+In this interview she explores why now is the time for this production.

 How did this production come about?